 We have other carols from across the centuries for the full choir, two of which are by contemporary composers.
 “Noe noe” was written by David Bednall for Truro Cathedral Choir in 2010, and contrasts a loud and lively organ part with rhythmic and punchy choral sections.
 “The Heart-in-Waiting” by Bob Chilcott is an unaccompanied setting of a poem by Kevin Crossley-Holland, and words and music are at once mysterious and beautiful.
 There will be other more familiar favourites too!

-Our Autumn concert will be at Wakefield Cathedral on 30 September 2017 and will have a Baroque theme.
+Our Autumn concert took place at Wakefield Cathedral on 30 September 2017 and had a Baroque theme.

 the theme of this concert was "light"

 Our Spring concert was performed on Saturday 20th May 2017 at St. John's Church, Wakefield, starting at 7:30 pm

 "Seek him that maketh the seven stars" - Jonathan Dove

 "Hymn to theCreator of Light - John Rutter

 "Te Deum" and "Benedictus" - Edward Elgar

 Consort deputised for Wakefield Cathedral Choir on Sunday 19th February 2017